UCREL/Multilingual-USAS/README.md

 ## Scripts

+### Test All File Formats

+This use the [test_collection.py script](./test_collection.py) that was explained in the [test file format section](#test-file-format) to test all of the single and multi word expression lexicon files within this repository to ensure that they conform to the file format specified in [the Lexicon File Format section](#lexicon-file-format).
+The script takes no arguments as it uses the [./language_resources.json](./language_resources.json), which is explained in [USAS Lexicon Meta Data section](#usas-lexicon-meta-data).

 ### Test file format

-To test that a lexicon collection conforms to the file format specified in [the Lexicon File Format section above](#lexicon-file-format) you can use the [test_collection.py python script.](./test_collection.py).
+To test that a lexicon collection conforms to the file format specified in [the Lexicon File Format section](#lexicon-file-format) you can use the [test_collection.py python script.](./test_collection.py).
 The script takes two arguments:

 1. The path to the lexicon file you want to check.
 2. Wether the lexicon file is a single word lexicon (`single`) or a Multi Word Expression lexicon (`mwe`).